About the CPQR

 Highlights and News

-- Check out the Fall 2020 Issue of our NSIR-RT Bulletin to learn more about the role of incidents in dosimetric harm, and upcoming educational opportunities
+- Check out the Winter 2021 Issue of our NSIR-RT Bulletin to learn more about the Importance of confirming patient identification during procedural changes

 Our Activities and Beyond